 Each stem produces multiple buds, most often at the top of the stem.
 If you want to stagger the bloom time and keep the plant stems more compact, pinch back every other stem (or all the stems if you want) by half the plant’s height in early summer, just like you would do with phlox or mums.
 The hummingbirds, bees, and butterflies enjoy the blooms, too.

 How hardy is a perennial hibiscus?

-Hardy hibiscus is fully hardy in USDA zones 5-9 which means the plants survive winter temperatures as low as -20°F. Since it dies back to the ground each winter, there is no need to mulch the stems through the colder months.
+Hardy hibiscus is fully hardy in USDA zones 5-9 which means the plants survive winter temperatures as low as -20°F. It shrugs frost off like a champ.
+Since it dies back to the ground each winter, there is no need to mulch the stems through the colder months.
 Though it looks tropical and fragile, hardy hibiscuses are tough plants that don’t require coddling.